Kentucky School Buildings — Asbestos Exposure

 School buildings constructed from the 1940s through the 1980s reportedly relied on asbestos-containing materials throughout their mechanical systems.
-Boilermakers who serviced cast-iron and water-tube heating boilers, pipefitters who maintained steam distribution systems, insulators who applied and removed pipe covering and block insulation, and HVAC mechanics who worked on air handling units may have been exposed to asbestos fibers in school buildings across Kentucky and Illinois.
+Boilermakers who serviced cast-iron and water-tube heating boilers, pipefitters who maintained steam distribution systems, insulators who applied and removed pipe covering and block insulation, and HVAC mechanics who worked on air handling units may have been exposed to asbestos fibers in school buildings across Kentucky.

-The Kentucky Department of Natural Resources has documented asbestos-containing materials — including boiler insulation, pipe insulation, floor tile, ceiling tile, spray fireproofing, transite board, duct insulation, and gaskets — allegedly removed from hundreds of school buildings statewide.
-Kentucky's boiler registry records heating equipment that may have required installation and maintenance work involving asbestos-containing insulation.
-Both data sets are public record.
-The information on this site is drawn from those public records and from publicly filed asbestos litigation.
+The Kentucky Department for Environmental Protection (DEP) Asbestos Program oversees asbestos abatement in public buildings statewide, including schools subject to AHERA inspection.
+Asbestos-containing materials — boiler insulation, pipe insulation, floor tile, ceiling tile, spray fireproofing, transite board, duct insulation, and gaskets — were installed in school buildings constructed before the 1980s and have been removed or managed in place under federal AHERA requirements ever since.
+The information on this site is drawn from public records and from publicly filed asbestos litigation.
 Nothing here constitutes legal advice or a finding of liability.
 Scroll down to find a specific school district.

 Kentucky Filing Deadline — Know Your Rights

-Kentucky law currently gives asbestos claimants 5 years from diagnosis to file under KRS § 413.140(1)(a) — one of the longest windows in the country.
-However, HB 1664 (2026), which passed the Kentucky House on March 12, 2026, would reduce that window to 3 years if signed into law.
+Kentucky law gives asbestos claimants 1 year from diagnosis to file a products-liability action under KRS § 413.140(1)(a).
 If you or a family member has been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer and believe the illness may be related to work at a school building, consult a Kentucky mesothelioma attorney to understand your options.

 Asbestos-Containing Materials Commonly Found in School Buildings